-Quantitative study of communication processes with emphasis on digital communication processes with emphasis on digital communication.
+Quantitative study of communication processes with emphasis on digital communication processes.
 Concepts fundamental to the engineering of accurate, efficient communication links and systems.
 Elements of information theory.
 Communication channels and their capacity, encoding and decoding of data over noisy channels.
 Error detection and correction coding schemes and procedures.
 Techniques and devices for effective data transmission in computer-based systems.
 PREREQUISITES: EE 2810, PS 3414.